 However, as CUIMC laboratories conduct a wide variety of research with different operational requirements, implementation (including purchase and installation of monitoring equipment, setup of the online system, payment of yearly service fees, and day-to-day monitoring) remains the responsibility of the individual PI.

 CUIMC is working with E-Control Systems (which provides the Lab Alert system for Panasonic/PHCbi freezers) to provide freezer monitoring across campus.
 E-Controls provides local, battery-powered sensors that record temperatures and wirelessly send this data to a gateway unit connected to the Columbia wired network, allowing flexibility in use of the monitoring system.
-Although monitoring of -80 C freezers is emphasized, -20 C freezers, 4 C refrigerators, incubators, and cold rooms can also be monitored with this system.
+Although the emphasis for monitoring has been placed on -80°C freezers, note that other systems such as -20°C freezers, 4°C refrigerators, incubators, and cold rooms can also be monitored with Lab Alert.
 Users can log into a cloud-based server via a computer or mobile app to view current temperatures, logs, and set alert criteria, which can include loss of power/communication with the freezer sensor and freezer temperature rising above specific thresholds.
 Monitoring and alert capability can be shared/delegated amongst members of a Principle Investigator’s (PI’s) lab, and recipients of the alert can acknowledge that they are taking action online.

 Pricing and Setup Procedure